-Loans are also available to the University of Notre Dame Australia.
+Loans are also available to the University of Notre Dame Australia (UNDA).

-The Department of Education administers the low interest loan scheme on behalf of the Minister for Education and Training.
+The Department of Education administers the Low Interest Loan Scheme (LILS) on behalf of the Minister for Education and Training

 Non-government schools that are considering applying for a low interest loan will find comprehensive information about the scheme contained in the LILS Guidelines and Procedures.